-G - R - O - W - T - H featured strange forms made from foraged cardboard which had been pulped by ripping, soaking in water, then blending by hand until the individual fibres begin to separate.
-This breakdown of form turns the material from a rigid object into a shapeless soup.
-Leftover pulp water appears to seep through the walls.
+G-R-O-W-T-H featured strange forms made from foraged cardboard which had been pulped by ripping, soaking in water, and then blending by hand until the individual fibres begin to separate.
+This breakdown of form turns the material from a rigid object into a shapeless pulp.
+The leftover pulp water appears to seep through the walls.
 Waste is not buried underground, but comes back to haunt us, tenaciously pushing through cracks in the room.

-Used cardboard boxes have been soaked in water and gradually ripped by hand turning into a pulp.
-Then a small amount of raw, found China Clay is mixed in.
+Used cardboard boxes which have been soaked in water and gradually ripped by hand, turning them into a pulp.
+Following this, a small amount of raw, found China clay is mixed in.
 This mass is then moulded into sculptural forms, also by hand.

 Information submitted by the maker and edited by the Future Materials Bank.